Tuesday November 24, 2015

 Ultimately, that’s what Google cares about.
 As long as that stays your first priority as well, you and Google are good partners, and Google rewards its good partners with good rankings.

 Don’t be overwhelmed just because you’re small.
-If you use that to your advantage and produce truly useful content, you can get ahead of larger players.
+If you use that to your advantage and produce truly useful content, you can get ahead of larger players by practicing good small business SEO.